heolfief/Course-en-Cours/README.md

 <img src="https://www.arduino.cc/arduino_logo.png" alt="" width=80>
 You can program your course en cours board in C/C++ directly with the <a target="_blank" href="https://www.arduino.cc/en/main/software">arduino IDE</a> via USB, assuming you already have a bootloader installed on your board.
 Instructions on how to flash a bootloader <a href="#bootloader">below</a>.

-In the arduino IDE, select the "arduino nano" under Tools/Board, and the ATmega328p under Tools/Processor.
+In the arduino IDE, select the "arduino pro mini" under Tools/Board, and the ATmega328p 3.3V 8MHz under Tools/Processor.
 Then select the COM port (under Tools/Port) on wich the board is plugged.
 To access all the course en cours related function, just import the "course_en_cours" library to your sketch.
 <a target="_blank" href="https://www.arduino.cc/en/Guide/Libraries">Here is a tutorial</a> if you need help for this step.